 Rotating shafts can be dangerous.
 Clothes, skin, hair, hands, etc. can become snagged or tangled, causing serious injury or death.

-DO NOT work on a drive shaft or pump when the engine is running and without the wheels chocked.
+Do not work on a driveshaft or pump when the engine is running or without the wheels chocked.

-Great care must be taken in the layout of pump systems drivelines.
+Great care must be taken in the layout of pump drivelines.
 Interference and driveline vibration must be considered.
-A sufficiently experienced installer with knowledge of driveline considerations, proper layout and recommended guidelines should be utilized as well as a proper CAD system for technically precise layouts.
-Installation of said drivelines should not occur until a proper analysis is performed by either said drafter or W.S.
+An experienced installer with knowledge of driveline considerations, proper layout and recommended guidelines should be utilized as well as proper CAD systems for driveline layouts.
+Installation of the driveline should not occur until a proper analysis is performed by either a qualified driveline specialist or W.S.
 Darley.
-Darley utilizes and can distribute the Allison Driveline Analysis program which they use for said analysis, along with an instruction for use.
+W.S.
+Darley utilizes, can distribute and can train qualified individuals to use the Allison Multiple Joint Driveline Analysis program.